B3none/cs2-retakes/README.md

 - [x] Retakes config file
 - [x] Add translations
 - [ ] Improve plugin output (specifically for a single player)
+- [ ] Add a command to view the spawns for the current map
 - [ ] Implement better spawn management system

 ## Installation